ihavefoxdie/sbox-Hide-and-Seek/README.md

 https://asset.party/purpeliz/hide_seek_updated
 #### A game of hide and seek for s&box.

 Hide!
-Don't let seekers catch you!
+Don't let seekers catch you! <br>
 Seek!
 Hunt down every hider!

 Currently you can create sessions or join them.
 Prior to starting a session, you need to select a map to play on (any map from asset.party can be played on).